department-of-veterans-affairs/vagov-content/pages/careers-employment/index.md

 ---

 <p class="va-introtext">
-We can support you in all stages of your career—from returning to work with a service-connected disability, to getting more training for new job opportunities, to starting or growing your own business.
+VA career support can help you in all stages of your career—from returning to work with a service-connected disability, to getting more training for new job opportunities, to starting or growing your own business.
 And we can connect you with Department of Labor resources for more career advice, help building your resume, and access to employers who want to hire Veterans and military spouses.
-Find out how you can get the help you need to build your career and find the right job or business opportunity for you.
+Find out how you can get VA career support and find the right job or business opportunity for you.
 </p>

 <h3>On This Page</h3>